Elico-Corp/openerp-7.0/mrp_mo_split/README.rst

 ====================================

 This module adds a new wizard that allows splitting a production order into two.
 Based on the original module Developed by NaN-tic for Trod y Avia, S.L.

-	We, Elico corp fixed the bugs and modify the workflow of Manufacturing Order.
+This module fixed some bugs and modify the workflow of Manufacturing Order.
 Support:
-	-- R/M assigned, can start Manufacturing Order
+- R/M assigned, can start Manufacturing Order
-	-- Modifyt the QTY of R/M in the picking, then synchronize the QTY when Start Order.
+- Modify the QTY of R/M in the picking, then synchronize the QTY when Start Order.
-	-- Create a picking for produce product, link to the exist stock move.
+- Create a picking for produce product, link to the exist stock move.
-	-- When you produce the order, the picking move of produce product to be Available ,not Done.
+- When you produce the order, the picking move of produce product to be Available ,not Done.
-	-- When you finish the picking, then close the Manufacturing order automatically.
+- When you finish the picking, then close the Manufacturing order automatically.
-	Andy Lu 2012-09-10

 Bug Tracker
 ===========